covtrojans/element-hider/README.md

 # element-hider
-Chromium extension used to block specific elements on specific websites.
+This is a chromium extension used to block specific elements on specific websites.

+It currently only blocks the chat on Chess.com.
+Other things may come.